(xiii) Provisions, contingent liabilities and contingent assets

 (d) Trade receivables, contract assets and contract liabilities

 Trade Receivable, net is primarily comprised of billed and unbilled receivables (i.e. only the passage of time is required before payment is due) for which the Company has an unconditional right to consideration, net of an allowance for doubtful accounts.
-A contract asset is a right to consideration that is conditional upon factors other than the passage of time.
-Contract assets are primarily related to unbilled amounts on fixed-price contracts utilising the cost to cost method i.e. percentage of completion method ('POCM') of revenue recognition.
+A contract assets arise when the Company has transferred services to the customer (i.e., performance obligation is satisfied), but the right to consideration is conditional on something other than the passage of time (e.g., pending billing milestone or scheduled invoicing).
 Contract liabilities consist of advance payments and billings in excess of revenues recognised.
 The difference between opening and closing balance of the contract assets and liabilities results from the timing differences between the performance obligation and customer payment.

 (xvii) Income tax